Titulus Regius: Repeal

 A law report from his reign stated:

 that the said Bill, Act and Record, be annulled and utterly destroyed, and that it be ordained by the same Authority, that the same Act and Record be taken out of the Roll of Parliament, and be cancelled and brent ['burned'], and be put in perpetual oblivion.

+The 1485 repeal restored the legitimacy of Edward V's reign, which was further implicitly recognised when Henry VII's grandson acceded to the throne in 1547 as Edward VI rather than Edward V. The whole of the 1485 act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62), which came into force on 30 July 1948.